-The financial liabilities of the Group and parent entity are confined to trade and other payables as disclosed in the statements of financial position.
+The financial liabilities of the Group are confined to trade and other payables as disclosed in the statement of financial position.
 All trade and other payables are non-interest bearing and due within 12 months of the reporting date.

 Liquidity and interest rate risk tables